xytovl/steam-runtime-tools/bin/launch-client.md

     **${ORIGIN}/../lib/x86_64-linux-gnu** using a **DT_RPATH**, and the
     optional **sd-journal**(3) library is loaded using **dlopen**(3).

+    As currently implemented, this feature requires a working D-Bus session bus, the same as for **--bus-name**.

 **--bus-name** *NAME*
 :   Connect to the well-known D-Bus session bus and send commands to
     the given *NAME*, which is normally assumed to be owned by